CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    In this section we will be upgrading the Legacy SSIS package so that it can be migrated to Azure.

-1. On the JumpBox VM, Navigate to C:\labfiles and open SSISDW.sln in VS 2017
+1. On the JumpBox VM, Navigate to C:\labfiles and open **SSISDW.sln** in VS 2017

     ![Resource groups is highlighted in the Azure services list.](media/1.176.png "Azure services")

-1. Once Visual studio is open, you will see that the project is unsupported and visual studio will migrate the project automatically, click ok to proceed.
+1. Once Visual studio is open, you will see that the project is unsupported and visual studio will migrate the project automatically, click Ok to proceed.

     ![Resource groups is highlighted in the Azure services list.](media/1.177.png "Azure services")